404labfr/laravel-stripe-server/readme.md

 ## Intended workflow

-1. You have a `Order` model with a stripe checkout.
-Your create the order in your controller.
+1. You have an `Order` model with a stripe checkout.
+You create the order in your controller.

 ```php
 use App\Models\Order;